 - As much as possible, book the legs of your journey with the same airline.
 Why?
 So you don’t need to worry about your luggage.
 You just check it in and pick it up in Auckland.
 This also gets you covered in case the first flight gets delayed and you miss the next flight.
 The airline will accommodate you in their next flight for FREE.
 If you book the second flight with a different airline, they’re not under any obligation to provide new tickets.

 - If you’re booking the connecting flight separately, ask if that airline has some sort of partnership with the other airline.
 Some carriers have agreements that might include seamless baggage transfer.
 Also check the layover time.
 Know that if you book flights separately, in many cases you will have to collect your baggage and check in again before you can board the next flight.
 ALSO, if it’s connecting in a city that requires a visa, you might need to pass through Immigration first before the baggage pick-up so check the visa policy of that country.

 - If you’re on a holiday, take TIME as currency too.
 It’s not always about the price.
 Consider the travel time.
-Some fares are so low but they entail a super-lengthy layover.
+Some fares may be so low but they entail a super-lengthy layover.
 You don’t want to spend more than 20 hours en route when you could have used that time to explore New Zealand.

 Important!
 New Zealand is very strict with biosecurity.
 Be sure to declare or dispose of the following items before entering New Zealand.
 False declaration can incur a nz$400 fine:

 - Any food – includes cooked, uncooked, fresh, preserved, packed, or dried.